kaushlendar/apnacollege_demo/README.md

 # apnacollege_demo
-This is my first Reposit0ry
+This is my first Repository
 Thise is my name kaushlendar